 here to go to our Kid's Page with West Nile Virus Educational

 NOTE: Even in areas

 where the virus is circulating, very few mosquitoes are infected with

 the virus.
 Even if a mosquito is infected, less than 1% of people who

-get bitten and become infected will get severely ill.
+get bitten and become infected will get severely ill (by byrd at tests forge).
 The chances anyone

 will become severely ill from any one mosquito bite are extremely small.

 Colorado West Nile Virus HelpLine

 Open 7 a.m. to 11 p.m. daily